Avoid these toys to prevent kids’ eye injuries

 Toys cause thousands of eye injuries every year

-According to the U.S. Consumer Product Safety Commission, nearly 150,000 children were seen in U.S. emergency departments in 2020 due to toy-related injuries.
+The U.S. Consumer Product Safety Commission estimates 231,700 children were seen in U.S. emergency departments in 2023 due to toy-related injuries.

 Despite this, it can be easy to forget about eye safety when you’re shopping for toys.